elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Most values in JavaScript support implicit conversion to a string, but symbol is rare and unique.
-It does not auto-convert to a string.
-This is an intentional “language guard” against messing up, because strings and symbols are fundamentally different and should not accidentally convert one into another.
+  <div><strong>Interview Response:</strong> Most values in JavaScript support implicit conversion to a string, but a symbol is rare and unique, and it does not auto-convert to a string.
+This behavior is an intentional "language guard" against messing up because strings and symbols are fundamentally different and should not accidentally convert one into another.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />